 Calorie count: Approximately 300 per stuffed veggie.

 Red beans and rice is a Cajun staple that you don’t want to forget about.
 Rather than putting a heaping spoonful on the side of a dish, you can turn it into a dish of its own, especially by adding our delicious Smoked Jalapeno Chicken Sausage.
-After a day of simmering on the stove, this recipe will feed the whole family and the neighbors – so get out your mama’s biggest gumbo pot!
+This dish loves to be cooked low and slow, so we recommend cooking it on the weekend where it can simmer all day on the stove!

 1 pound dry red beans